Al-Qaeda in the Land of the Two Mosques

-Al-Qaeda in the Land of the Two Mosques (Arabic: القاعدة في بلاد الحرمين; al-qā'ida fī bilād al-ḥaramayn; AQBH), simply called Al-Qaeda in Saudi Arabia was the Saudi Arabian regional branch of Al-Qaeda.
-It was founded shortly after the September 11 attacks, and dissolved in 2009 after it merged with the Yemeni branch of Al-Qaeda to form Al-Qaeda in the Arabian Peninsula.
+Al-Qaeda in the Land of the Two Mosques (القاعدة في بلاد الحرمين), officially known as al-Qaeda in the Arabian Peninsula, was the Saudi Arabian regional branch of al-Qaeda.
+It was founded shortly after the September 11 attacks, and dissolved in 2009 after it merged with al-Qaeda in Yemen to form al-Qaeda in the Arabian Peninsula.

 Background

-After the September 11 attacks, Osama bin Laden ordered that a branch of Al-Qaeda be established in his home country of Saudi Arabia.
+After the September 11 attacks, Osama bin Laden ordered that a branch of al-Qaeda be established in his home country of Saudi Arabia.
 Al-Ayiri eventually established it and was its first leader.
 Their first attack was meant to be a bombing in eastern Riyadh, in which the bombs were being prepared in a house in the Al-Jazira neighborhood.
 On March 18, 2003, a bomb prematurely exploded while it was being prepared in the house, causing the death of the explosives engineer, Fahd bin Saran Al-Saedi.
 After the police arrived at the house, it was found that the house contained highly explosive materials, ammunition, 12 machine guns, two rifles, three bombs, a laboratory, and fake identities.
-This operation was the first spark for launching the Anti-Terror operations in Saudi Arabia and declaring war on Al-Qaeda.
+This operation was the first spark for launching the Anti-Terror operations in Saudi Arabia and declaring war on al-Qaeda.
 On May 6, 2003, security forces chased a suspicious car.
-During the chase, security forces uncovered an empty house in the Ishbiliyah neighborhood in eastern Riyadh, in which a group of Al-Qaeda militants were hiding.
+During the chase, security forces uncovered an empty house in the Ishbiliyah neighborhood in eastern Riyadh, in which a group of al-Qaeda militants were hiding.
 In the house, 55 hand grenades were found.
 Various ammunition, several travel documents, identity proofs, other notebooks and pamphlets, sums of money, large iron bags filled with highly explosive paste materials, AK-47 machine guns, computers, and communications devices were also found.
 The house contained large amounts of disguise tools, such as wigs and masks.
 The explosive was RDX.

-On May 8, 2003, the Saudi government issued a list containing the names of 19 members of Al-Qaeda in Saudi Arabia.
+On May 8, 2003, the Saudi government issued a list containing the names of 19 members of al-Qaeda in Saudi Arabia.
 This was the first list in the history of Saudi Arabia to announce the names of those wanted in security cases.
 The list included the most prominent members of the organization, namely, Turki Al-Dandani, Ali Al-Faq'asi, Khaled Al-Juhani, Saleh Al-Oufi, Abdul Aziz Al-Muqrin, Abdul Karim Al-Yazji, Hani Al-Ghamidi, Muhammad Al-Walidi Al-Shehri, Rakan Al-Sikhan, Youssef Al-Aairi, Uthman Al-Umrain, Bandar Al-Ghamidi, Ahmed Al-Dakhil, Hamad Al-Shammari, Faisal Al-Dakhil, Sultan Gibran Sultan Al-Qahtani, Gibran Hakmi, Abdel Rahman Jabbara, Khaled Haj.